 Hemoglobin within red blood cells carries oxygen to tissues.
 Your body needs vitamin B6 to make hemoglobin.
 Vitamin B6 also helps increase the amount of oxygen carried by hemoglobin.
 A vitamin B6 deficiency can result in a form of anemia that is similar to iron deficiency anemia.

 An immune response is a broad term that describes a variety of biochemical changes that occur in an effort to fight off infections.
 Calories, protein, vitamins and minerals are important to your immune defenses because they promote the growth of white blood cells that directly fight infections.
 Vitamin B6, through its involvement in protein metabolism and cellular growth, is important to the immune system.
 It helps maintain the health of lymphoid organs (thymus, spleen and lymph nodes) that make your white blood cells.
-Animal studies show that a vitamin B6 deficiency can decrease your antibody production and suppress your immune response.
+Animal studies show that vitamin B6 deficiency can decrease your antibody production and suppress your immune response.

 Vitamin B6 also helps maintain your blood glucose (sugar) within a normal range.
 When caloric intake is low, your body needs vitamin B6 to help convert stored carbohydrate or other nutrients to glucose to maintain normal blood sugar levels.
 While a shortage of vitamin B6 will limit these functions, supplements of this vitamin do not enhance them in well-nourished individuals.